SaTT (SATT) Price Hits $0.0028 on Major Exchanges

-SaTT (SATT) traded 1.3% lower against the US dollar during the 24 hour period ending at 14:00 PM ET on April 20th.
-One SaTT coin can currently be bought for approximately $0.0028 or 0.00000007 BTC on major exchanges.
-Over the last seven days, SaTT has traded 1.2% higher against the US dollar.
-SaTT has a total market cap of $8.98 million and $142,884.00 worth of SaTT was traded on exchanges in the last 24 hours.
+SaTT (SATT) traded 1.6% higher against the dollar during the one day period ending at 12:00 PM ET on April 25th.
+During the last week, SaTT has traded down 0.7% against the dollar.
+SaTT has a total market capitalization of $9.13 million and approximately $185,766.00 worth of SaTT was traded on exchanges in the last day.
+One SaTT coin can currently be purchased for approximately $0.0028 or 0.00000007 BTC on popular cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.